Perfect for music fans as well as families

 How about enjoying a Happy Hour prior to dinner?
-Between 5 and 7:30pm, there are special offers for snacks and cocktails.
-On Wednesdays and Fridays (when you can enjoy live music on the cinema's old stage), you can also enjoy a half-price menu at the main bar between 10pm and midnight.
-The cafe today is a bustling place throughout the day, every time we've gone recently we were glad to have booked ahead of time.
+From September through June, between 5-7:30pm you can find special offers for light appetizers and cocktails.
+On Wednesdays and Fridays (when you can enjoy live music on the cinema's old stage), you can also enjoy a half-price menu at the main bar between 10pm and midnight (no live music in July and August).
+The Cafe today is a bustling place throughout the day, every time we've gone recently we were glad to have booked ahead of time.

 As you step into the Hard Rock Cafe, you'll be struck by the awesome interior decoration of just the entrance hall: four original, renovated crystal chandeliers hang above the coffee counter, lounge and shop area.
 All around, the world-famous collection of rock 'n' roll memorabilia is on display.
 So even if you weren't to go further in, stop by and enjoy the magnificent entrance hall of this cafe.

 As you enter to the right, you'll find the Rock Shop, where you can buy the unique memorabilia made just for Florence, from t-shirts to shot glasses to jewelry.
 If you have little kids, you'll also enjoy browsing the Roxstars collection made just for them!

 I do, however, suggest to go further in beyond the Rock Shop.
 Beyond the lounge, you'll enter into the bar and restaurant area where you'll be able to see the transformation from the old cinema, including the stage that now hosts live music from local bands several times a week from September through June.
 You'll also find more of the memorabilia, which includes (to name just a tiny part of what you'll see):

 - Michael Jackson's stage pants from the Jackson 5's 1981 Triumph tour (by the cafe bar)